 This ratio tells you if you have a healthy balance of funds to support both overhead and programs.
 You can also use this to compare to your program and overhead needs to understand if you have enough in each type of fund to support your expenses.

 Actionable Next Steps

-Now that you understand the basic of nonprofit financial planning better, meet with your team and create budget and cash flow.
+Now that you understand the basics of nonprofit financial planning better, meet with your team, and create a budget and cash flow.

 As your organization grows, or if you’re already operational, analyze your budget using the suggested ratios, and assess whether you can make improvements in your budget–perhaps you can be more efficient at fundraising, or you should adjust expenses to have more days cash on hand.

 Check out these other resources to set you up for strong financial health and success: